 The tech giant said at a March 25 event the Apple Card – which will be available in the summer – will offer 3 percent cash back on Apple purchases and 2 percent on purchases made with Apple’s mobile wallet, Apple Pay.
 Users will earn 1 percent cash back on purchases made with the physical card.

 When you earn cash back on the Apple Card, it’s added to your account on the same day, rather than after the current billing cycle ends.
-And the cash back can be sent to a virtual “debit” card, where it can be used for anything – including sending money to friends without getting charged a fee.
+And the cash back can be sent to your virtual Apple Cash card, where it can be used for anything – including sending money to friends without getting charged a fee.
+(But Apple has also ended peer-to-peer payments using credit cards in its Wallet app.)

 The card will also feature budgeting and debt management tools in the Wallet app.